enricodg/learn-terraform/6-provisioning-gcp-gke/README.md

 # 6. Provisioning GCP GKE

-This playbook demonstrates how to provision kubernetes cluster in Google Cloud Platform.
+This playbook demonstrates how to provision Kubernetes cluster in Google Cloud Platform.
 It includes 1 cluster, 1 node, 1 service, 1 pod.
 Before going through this playbook, you may want to understand [Kubernetes](https://kubernetes.io/) and [GKE](https://cloud.google.com/kubernetes-engine).
 Please take a note since this is just demo, [modules/kube](modules/kube) configurations are mostly hard-coded in the code, in practice please make it into variables.

 ## Step to Execute